jbranchaud/til/vim/interactive-buffer-list.md

 # Interactive Buffer List

-The `:ls` command is a great way to see what buffers you current have open during a vim session.
+The `:ls` command is a great way to see what buffers you currently have open during a vim session.
 However, if you are trying to find and open a specific buffer it can be tedious to have to find it in the list and then enter a whole different command to move to it (e.g. `:b 10`).